 The Russian Market is known as the best place in Phnom Penh to shop for souvenirs and clothes.
 It’s popular among tourists, locals, and expatriates.
 I’m not much of a shopper but wanted to visit for the experience and to buy gifts.

 The Market is named for its popularity among Russian expatriates during the 1980s.
-The Russian Market carries items such as drinks, snacks and cooked food, traditional carvings and handicraft, gems, hand-woven Chinese and Cambodian silk, antique furniture, music, DVDs and CDs, silverware, books and maps, backpacks, handbags, shoes, and clothing.
+It carries drinks, snacks and cooked food, gems, traditional carvings and handicrafts, hand-woven Chinese and Cambodian silk, antiques, CDs, silverware, books, maps, backpacks, handbags, shoes, and clothing.

 Early tomorrow morning I take a boat to Siem Reap.
-The trip along the Mekong River is about 6 hours and I’m really looking forward to the experience!
+The trip along the Mekong River is about 6 hours and I’m looking forward to the experience!